SCHOOL POLICY

 Bullying/Cyber Bullying Policy

-West Town Academy prohibits bullying of any form in accordance with Illinois State Law and ISBE policies.
+West Town Academy strictly prohibits bullying of any form in accordance with Illinois State Law and ISBE policies.
 Please read the definition of Bullying as described by ISBE:

 The Policy is based on the engagement of a range of school stakeholders, including students, parents and or guardians.